mounikamannem9-max/eventboard-rtc-message-display/README.md

 ## Description

 EventBoard is an embedded system project using LPC2148 that displays scheduled messages on a 16x2 LCD based on real-time clock (RTC).
-The system allows secure admin access to configure time and select messages using a keypad with password protection.
+The system allows secure admin access to configure time and select messages using a keypad.
 It also shows temperature using an LM35 sensor and indicates system status using LEDs

 ## Objective